 Can I Bring a Pet?

-You may bring a “well behaved dog on a leach” as far as walking around town but they may not be allowed in all attractions.
+They say “we don’t want you to bring a pet if it is avoidable and if you do they need to be well behaved and not barking and in your control at all times”.
+So the answer is yes, You may bring a “well behaved dog on a leash” as far as walking around town but they may not be allowed in all attractions.
 If your dog is acting up they may ask you to leave it in the car.

 Don’t forget to wear your Halloween Costume

-Yes, everyone dresses up for Halloweentown and it’s always fun to show off your costume.
+Yes, many people dress up for Halloweentown and it’s always fun to show off your costume.

 Every weekend day at 1:30pm there is a costume contest.
 Anyone may join the festivities.